Which smoke detector do I need for my inspection?Download the Massachusetts Smoke & Carbon Monoxide Requirements

-Working smoke alarms are your first, and many times, your only life-saving defense against fires.
-In 2014, almost one-quarter of residential fire victims had no working smoke alarms to warn them.
-In 12% of these fires, smoke alarms were present but failed to operate.
+Working smoke alarms are your first, and many times, your only life-saving defense against fires, another great option to have in your home would be a few fire suppression systems.
+In 2014, almost one-quarter of residential fire victims had no working smoke alarms to warn them, so make sure to get a Wired Fire Alarm Device Installation before your next inspection.

 Keeping the variety of different laws and regulations regarding the installation and technology of smoke alarms straight is no easy task.
 Even the savviest property owners can become quickly confused and unsure of whether smoke alarms they’ve installed previously comply with regulations and/or what they would need to purchase to be in compliance.